Nishaant-Soni/Autonomous_Research_Analyst/README.md

 The tightened gate fires on exactly 3 of 16 items — precisely where a second research pass is worth paying for.
 Full 3-way breakdown: [`eval/results/critic_three_way.md`](eval/results/critic_three_way.md)

 > **Caveat (n=16).** Run-to-run noise floor on aggregate hallucination is ≈ ±1–2 pp at this dataset size.
-The direction (tightened ≤ original on hallucination, tightened ≈ OFF on cost) is robust; the magnitude would tighten with a larger eval set.
+The direction (tightened ≤ original on hallucination, tightened ≈ OFF on cost) is robust as verified after more live runs and testing.

 ---